 The Fillies trailed, 8-11, at the end of the first quarter but pulled into a five point, 28-23, lead at halftime and held a four point, 36-32, lead at the end of the third quarter.
 Although the Fillies never fell behind in the final stanza, McLean tied the contest several times before Miss Trimble's shot at the buzzer wrapped up the win for the Fillies.

-Bovina's Mustangs lost to the Canyon JV, 50-63, in their first game quarter lead, and with reserves taking over, coasted to a 29-8 lead at
+Bovina's Mustangs lost to the Canyon JV, 50-63, in their first game Tuesday afternoon.
+Butch McCain tossed in 14 points,